rilhia/dataiku-test/tutorial/document.md

 ### 8. displayPlayerCard():

-	•	This function retrieves and displays the player’s next card from the API using nextCard(playerData.playerId).
+- This function retrieves and displays the player’s next card from the API using the **nextCard(playerData.playerId)** function.
+This calls the **/next-card** endpoint.
-	•	If the player’s score is valid (between 0 and 14) and a card is returned, it updates the player’s card details in the UI.
+- If the player’s score is valid (between 0 and 14) and a card is returned, it updates the player’s card details in the UI.
-	•	If it’s the player’s turn, the computer card waits for the player’s move, otherwise, it triggers the computer’s move by calling computerMove().
+- If it’s the player’s turn, the computer card waits for the player’s move, otherwise, it triggers the computer’s move by calling the **computerMove()** function.
+The **enableButtons(true)** function is called if it is the player's move.
+If it is the computer's move the **enableButtons(false)** is called to disable the buttons.
-	•	If there are no cards left, it buys 7 new cards and restarts the display process.
+- Note that there are a couple of "if" conditions in this with no "else" functionality, just console logging.
+These were placed there while I was building this in order to report on a few issues I was experiencing.
+Why are they still there?
+An oversight to be honest.
+But since I am writing this up now and they cause no issues, I have decided to be a "lazy developer" and get this out :-).

 ```javascript

         // Display the player's next card